Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Supporting material for discussions of the small-scale dynamo

+Recent adaptive mesh-refinement simulations of magnetic field growth in clusters and galaxies have opted for a quasi-uniform maximum refinement level in the high-density regions of interest \citep{2016MNRAS.457.1722R,2018MNRAS.474.1672V,2022MNRAS.513.3326M}, which facilitates the numerical dissipation properties and enables to quote a reliable numerical Reynolds number of the flow.
+Because the numerical truncation error is proportional to the sum of the absolute values of sound speed and gas velocity, the schemes require an enormous resolution to resolve a small-scale dynamo \citep{2022MNRAS.513.3326M}, which is otherwise quenched by numerical dissipation.
+There are two alternatives to nevertheless resolve a small-scale dynamo: (i) increasing the integral scales $\mathscr{L}$ and $\mathscr{V}$ through feedback \citep{2016MNRAS.457.1722R,2017MNRAS.471.2674R}, or (ii) increasing the effective resolution by introducing a turbulent subgrid scheme, which enables resolving the growth of a small-scale dynamo below the formal grid resolution that would otherwise be numerically dissipated \citep{2022MNRAS.513.6028L}.

+On a quasi-Lagrangian moving mesh employed here, there is no explicit control of the effective Reynolds number.
+Instead, the cell diameter $d_\rmn{cell}= (6V/\uppi)^{1/3}= [6M/(\uppi\rho)]^{1/3}$ depends on the gas density $\rho$ and target gas mass $M$ that the code keeps constant (up to a small tolerance interval).
+As a result, at a given spatial resolution there is a smaller truncation error in comparison to spatially-fixed adaptive mesh refinement codes because the dominating advection error relative to the grid is significantly reduced.
+Increasing the velocity of the mesh-generating points would cause non-Lagrangian motion of the mesh and hence result in an increased truncation error.

+Figure~\ref{fig:d_cell} shows the numerical resolution in our high-resolution Milky Way-like simulation.
+The mass-weighted probability density shows a wide spectrum of cell sizes down to a minimum diameter of 10~pc.
+The two-dimensional probability density of cell size and gas density demonstrates the (almost) Lagrangian nature of the code that is manifested in the relation $d_\rmn{cell}\propto\rho^{-1/3}$.
+Using our insight that the dynamo grows fastest in the centre at the highest densities (Figs.~\ref{fig:B-K_evolution} and \ref{fig:B-K_regions}), we conclude that the small-scale dynamo in the centre grows with an effective numerical resolution of 10~pc, which should be the cell size entering our estimate of the effective numerical Reynolds number in Section~\ref{sec:growth_analysis}.

-\section{Profile of the magnetic field strength at early times}
+\subsection{Profile of the magnetic field strength at early times}

-In this appendix, we complement the power spectrum analysis in Section~\ref{sec:dynamo} by analysing the three-dimensional structure of the magnetic field strength $B$ during the initial stages of exponential growth.
-In Fig.~\ref{fig:B_3D} we show the radial profiles of $B$ at different times separated by 0.1~Gyr.
+Figure~\ref{fig:B_3D} shows the radial profiles of $B$ at different times separated by 0.1~Gyr.
 We see the development of a steep inner and a more shallower outer profile after $t\approx0.2$~Gyr.
 Hence, we fit the three-dimensional radial profile of the magnetic field with two joint exponentials that describe $B$ in two regions separated by a transition radius $r_{\rmn{tr}}$, i.e., a four-parameter fit defined by

 All fitting parameters are given in Table~\ref{tab:fit2}.
 Note that at $t\gtrsim0.2$~Gyr the inner scale radius is rather constant, $r_0\sim0.3$ to 0.4~kpc.